Realizing quantum optics in structured environments with giant atoms: Abstract

 \section{Abstract}

 To go beyond quantum optics in free-space setups, atom-light interfaces with structured photonic environments are often employed to realize unconventional quantum electrodynamics (QED) phenomena.
 However, when employed as quantum buses, those long-distance nanostructures are limited by fabrication disorders.
 In this work, we alternatively propose to realize structured light-matter interactions by engineering multiple coupling points of hybrid giant atom-conventional environments without any periodic structure.
-We present a generic optimization method to obtain the real-space coupling sequence for multiple coupling points.
-We report a broadband chiral emission in a very wide frequency regime, with no analog in other quantum setups.
+We present a general optimization method to obtain the real-space coupling sequence for multiple coupling points.
+We report a broadband chiral emission for frequency-tunable giant emitters, with no analog in other quantum setups.
 Moreover, we show that the QED phenomena in the band gap environment, such as fractional atomic decay and dipole-dipole interactions mediated by a bound state, can be observed in our setup.
 Numerical results indicate that our proposal is robust against fabrication disorders of the coupling sequence.
 Our work opens up a new route for realizing unconventional light-matter interactions.